A21 Tonbridge to Pembury Dualling

 The decision letter and the Inspector's report of the public inquiry are on the Department for Transport’s website .

 The contract to build the scheme was awarded to Balfour Beatty on 9 July 2014.

 Some site clearance and advance environmental mitigation work started in September 2014 with the main construction work starting in spring 2015.
 Construction will take approximately 2 years.

 Why is this happening and what will it cost?

-Between the M25 and Tonbridge the A21 is a dual 2-lane carriageway standard with grade separated junctions, limited access and no central reserve gaps.
+Between the M25 and Tonbridge the A21 is a 2 lane carriageway standard with grade separated junctions, limited access and no central reserve gaps.
 Between Tonbridge and Pembury the standard drops to single carriageway with poor horizontal and vertical alignment and many individual accesses to properties, farm fields and woodlands.
 Approximately half way along the scheme there is a petrol station on the east side and junctions with two minor roads, Dislingbury Road and Pembury Walks, either side of the petrol station.
 This causes traffic congestion and delays on the A21, particularly due to right turning traffic.
 There are no footways and verges are either very narrow or non-existent.